 The main advantage of the Bodum coffee maker is availability—filters for it can be found almost everywhere, unlike filters for the Chemex or Hario coffee makers.

 You can make cup of coffee in it quickly and it is difficult to spoil the coffee.

 The carafe is made of borosilicate glass, and the removable sleeve keeps the coffee hot longer while also protecting your hands.
 The filter is made of stainless steel, so you won’t have to spend money on disposable filters.

 CHEMEX Pour-Over Glass Coffee Maker

-Designer coffee machine Chemex rightfully occupies its place in the permanent collection of the Museum of Modern Art (MoMA) and also looks great in our kitchen.
+Designer coffee maker Chemex rightfully occupies its place in the permanent collection of the Museum of Modern Art (MoMA) and also looks great in our kitchen.

 This beautiful pour-over coffee maker, with a shape reminiscent of a chemical flask or hourglass, brews delicious and balanced coffee.
-Chemex pour-over makers have a thicker patented filter that allows you to brew a clean cup while maintaining the body and balanced floral notes of your coffee.
+Chemex pour-over makers have a thicker patented filter that allows you to brew a clean cup of coffee while maintaining the body and balanced floral notes of your cup of coffee.